Joe12387/detectIncognito/README.md

 # detectIncognito.js
-This is a JS library to detect Incognito and other private browsing modes on Chrome, Edge, Safari, Firefox and MSIE.
+JS detection of Incognito & other private browsing modes on Chrome, Edge, Safari, Firefox and MSIE.

 # Supported
  * Safari for iOS - 8 to 14